pkdindustries/soulshack/README.md

 ### personality configuration files

-configuration files are stored in the `config` directory and use the yaml format. they can be loaded using the `--become` flag. a personality file can contain any of the settings that can be set via flags.
+configuration files use the yaml format. they can be loaded using the `--config` flag. a configuration file can contain any of the settings that can be set via flags.

 # adding a config

 to add a new config to soulshack, follow these steps:

-1. create a new yml file in the `config` directory with the desired name (e.g., `marvin.yml`).
+1. create a new yml file with the desired name (e.g., `marvin.yml`).
 2. add your desired settings to the yml file. for example:

 ```yml